-At Child Neurology Foundation, we pride ourselves on responding quickly and adeptly to the challenges facing children living with a neurologic condition.
-And yet, we recognize that we need to work harder to create inclusive opportunities for all children and families to access and receive the quality of care they deserve.
+At Child Neurology Foundation, we pride ourselves on responding quickly and adeptly to the challenges facing children living with neurologic conditions.
+And yet, we recognize that we need to work harder to create inclusive opportunities for all children and families to access and receive high-quality care.

 This commitment is deeply rooted in our ethos, and we believe each of us has a role to play.
-As an organization, we are currently on a journey of self-reflection.
-To better understand our shortcomings and identify the actions we need to take to live up to our commitment to the entire child neurology community.
+As an organization, we are taking accountability.
+We have identified, and continue to assess, our shortcomings and are taking action to live up to our commitment to the entire child neurology community.

 Cultivating an Inclusive Organization

-We will work to attract and retain a workforce that reflects the diverse communities we serve by appreciating the values, experiences, and abilities of everyone we employ.
+We are working to attract and retain a workforce that reflects the diverse communities we serve by appreciating the values, experiences, and abilities of everyone we employ.